taw00/manuscript-css/README.md

 _Draft your novel or short story in markdown, then export to industry standard manuscript format._

 Are you a writer?
 In particular a narrative writer?
-(Fiction, narrative non-fiction, memoir, personal narratives, etc.) Do you draft in markdown?
-And do you wish to share your drafts in a professional manner without having to jump tools?
-Save the fancy office suites like LibreOffice or Google Docs or Word for submission finalization.
-Now you can present your working drafts in a professional manner for review, critique, or whatever.
+Fiction, narrative non-fiction, memoir, personal narratives, etc.?
+Do you draft using a markdown text editor?
+And do you wish to share your drafts in a professional manner without having to jump toolchainss?
+Save the fancy office word processors like LibreOffice or Google Docs or Word for submission finalization.
+Now, you can stay in your favorite markdown editor and still have a means to present your working drafts in a professional manner for review, critique, or whatever.

 Importing this `manuscript.css` stylesheet plus leveraging a bit of HTML in your markdown document will configure your work to render in and export to a generalized industry standard manuscript format.

-How to use: TL;DR - Check out the sample manuscripts in this repository.
+**TL;DR** - how to use: check out the sample manuscripts in this repository.

 > Just remember, when you submit to an editor, they will likely have very
 > specific requirements for the format of your manuscript.
 The rule is: submit